WHAT ARE THE FACTORS USED IN DETERMINING VALUE?

 The Assessor’s job is to analyze all pertinent information and reconcile it into an accurate, fair estimate of value.

-What Criteria Impact the Quality designation for a residence?
+HOW DO YOU DETERMINE CONSTRUCTION QUALITY?
 Each residential property is assigned a quality designation that allows us to group properties of like quality for valuation and classification.
 Criteria for Residential Construction Quality

 HOW OFTEN DO YOU RE-VALUE PROPERTY?